alhajee/ckan/doc/maintaining/filestore.rst

 Setup file uploads
 ------------------

-To setup CKAN's FileStore with local file storage:
+To setup FMLD's FileStore with local file storage:

-1. Create the directory where CKAN will store uploaded files:
+1. Create the directory where FMLD will store uploaded files:

    .. parsed-literal::

      sudo mkdir -p |storage_path|

-2. Add the following line to your CKAN config file, after the ``[app:main]``
+2. Add the following line to your FMLD config file, after the ``[app:main]``
    line:

    .. parsed-literal::